thewoodfish/samaritandb-contract-proto1/README.md

 # SamaritanDB Smart Contract

-This Rust smart contract, `DbContract`, is designed to facilitate the management of a decentralized database for Samaritan OS.
+This Rust smart contract, `DbContract`, is designed to facilitate the management of a decentralized database, `SamaritanDB`.
 The contract uses the Ink! framework to handle various operations related to network nodes, accounts, access control, and subscriptions.

 ## Table of Contents